akl73/cleaning_data/CodeBook.md

 The column activity was added and automatically converted into factor.

-The final data set was created selecting only columns with [Mm]ean or [Ss]td in the name plus activity and subjectid. subjectid was converted into factor.
+Then final detail data set was created selecting only columns with [Mm]ean or [Ss]td in the name plus activity and subjectid. subjectid was converted into factor.

 The measurement values have not been changed however the column names have been tidied following the guidelines